samreengill88/FleetClok/README.md

 # FleetClok 🚛

-> A full-stack mobile app for managing field employees — built with React Native, Expo, and Supabase.
+> A full-stack mobile app for managing employees — built with React Native, Expo, and Supabase.

 📱 **[Watch Demo](https://youtu.be/7G-LxvrmjbU)** &nbsp;·&nbsp; 🔒 Source code is private